kyma-project/kyma/docs/04-operation-guides/operations/01-install-kyma.md

 ## Install with custom domain

 If you install Kyma on a remote cluster, you can use the out-of-the box `kyma.example.com` domain.
-All you need to do is get your load balancer IP address **{load_balancer_IP}** and add the following line to the `hosts` file:
+All you need to do is get your load balancer IP address and add the following line to the `hosts` file:

   ```bash
   {load_balancer_IP} kiali.kyma.example.com grafana.kyma.example.com oauth2.kyma.example.com registry.kyma.example.com jaeger.kyma.example.com